Created the Linux kernel while

-New and impoved versions of applications are released with increasing major version numbers (ex: Firefox 3, Firefox 4, etc.), or minor version numbers (ex: Firefox 4.0, 4.5, 4.76).
+New and impoved versions of applications are released with increasing major version numbers (ex: Netscape 3, Netscape 4, etc.), or minor version numbers (ex: Netscape 4.0, 4.5, 4.76).
 Similarly, newer versions of the Linux kernel are also occasionally released.
-Debian 3.1 ("Sarge") used the Linux 2.4 kernel by default while Debian 7.0 ("Wheezy") started using the Linux 3.2 kernel by default.
+Debian 3.1 ("Sarge") used the 2.4 kernel by default while Debian 4.0 ("Etch") started using the 2.6 kernel by default.

 You should be aware of the kernel version (not just the distro version) you use because procedures for setting up various system functions often change with the kernel versions.
 For example, the Firewall page covers utilizing IPTABLES, the firewalling utility for the 2.4 and later kernels.
 (With the 2.2 kernel IPCHAINS is used.)

 Because Linux is used a great deal as an operating system for servers, and because servers typically aren't upgraded as often or as quickly as workstations, support (in the way of Web resources, etc.) for older kernel versions is usually available for long periods after newer kernel versions are released.
 As a result, you don't have to feel rushed to upgrade if you're using an older version of a distro or a distro with an older version kernel.

 There's one part of the Linux file system that's not really a file system at all.
 It's actually a window into the system's memory where you can see what the kernel sees.
 By using the commands: